-Illustration of a man doing a single-legged bodyweight pistol squat.
+Illustration of a man doing push-ups to build muscle.

 The Principles of Muscle Growth

 The simplest way to explain muscle growth is with the story of Milo of Croton.
-Milo was the prototypical skinny guy who dreamt of being muscular, and so he had the idea to challenge his muscles by carrying around a calf.
-He was skinny (and calves can weigh as much as 500 pounds) so that was more than enough to challenge him, provoking muscle growth.
+Milo was the prototypical skinny guy who dreamt of being muscular, so he had the idea to challenge his muscles by carrying around a calf.
+He was skinny (and calves can weigh as much as 500 pounds), so that was more than enough to challenge him, provoking muscle growth.

 Illustration showing Milo of Croton gaining muscle and strength by lifting a calf as it grows into a bull.